aureooms-contrib/cs-config-for-linux/README.md

     ulb auth once

-You should add the line `options single-request` at the top of `/etc/resolv.conf.head` et `/etc/resolv.conf` otherwise lots of request will timeout.
+> :warning: You should add the line `options single-request` at the top of `/etc/resolv.conf.head` and `/etc/resolv.conf` otherwise lots of request will timeout.
+The root cause is most likely due to bad network nodes configuration.

 ## Printers